zencart/documentation/content/user/template/other_templates.md

 ---
 title: Other templates for Zen Cart
-description: Zen Cart Other Templates
+description: Changing the appearance of your cart
 category: template
 weight: 10
 ---